goncalossilva/mongoid-sequence/README.md

 # Mongoid Sequence

-Mongoid Sequence allows you to specify fields to behave like a sequence number (exactly like the id column in conventional SQL flavours).
+Mongoid Sequence allows you to specify fields to behave like a sequence number (exactly like the "id" column in conventional SQL flavors).

 ## Credits